Forthcoming Meetings

 better group.
 In order to make the group a little more

-social we have moved our venue to
+social we have moved our venue to The Luton Rugby Club which

 is close by J10 of the M1.